Last Updated on by Catherine Tobsing

-I did this one getting this so I can stay warm Editor’s note: we don’t know what bird food your bird will like any more than if you are a fan of “Transparent” “Scandal” or “The Walking Dead” on Netflix.
+I am getting this so I can stay warm.
+Editor’s note: we don’t know what bird food your bird will like any more than if you are a fan of “Transparent”, “Scandal” or “The Walking Dead” on Netflix.

 In the wild natural feeding times are about a 1/2 hour after sunrise and again at about a 1/2 hour before sunset.
 Perhaps you should try to introduce (new) foods within this time frame.